 After you have wounded your rose cutting or slips, brush the wounded ends with a rooting hormone or solution.
 This speeds up the rooting process.

 Right now I am loving this stuff for rooting, it roots things faster and more successfully.
+Hormex 8 Hormone Rooting Powder #8

-But I have used Olivia’s Cloning Gel and Garden Safe Take Root with success.
+However, I have used Olivia’s Cloning Gel and Garden Safe Take Root with success.

-Growing medium to Root Rose Cuttings or Slips
+Growing Medium to Root Rose Cuttings

-Put your soil in a pot that is wide enough for your cover to fit over but have a space around the rim.
+Put your soil in a pot that is wide enough for your cover to fit over but has a space around the rim.
 I have no issues with fungus or disease so I don’t worry about getting sterilized soil.
 You can pasteurize your soil mix if you feel it is needed.

-Put rose cuttings into a Terra Cotta Pot
+Put Rose Cuttings into a Terra Cotta Pot

 (See below for a more updated variation I use also)